 In the far southern section of French Polynesia sits the Austral Islands.
 Compared to Tahiti, Bora Bora and the rest of the Society Islands, the Austral Islands are utterly deserted.
 However, this makes them a perfect ecotourism destination for those looking to experience the islands of the Southern Pacific in their most raw, untouched form.
 Tubuai is the main island of the Austral Islands.
 From here, there are numerous remote islands one can reach by boat.
 Raivavae is a prime choice, as it is often considered one of the most attractive islands in the world.
 This island is known for its striking green waters and extreme diversity of sea birds and tropical fish.

-2) Raiatea (pictured below) is an island slightly off the beaten track, but still a great destination for travelers.
-The island is best known as the start of the first journey to colonize Hawaii several thousand years ago; there’s temple ruins to commemorate this journey.
-Raiaitea also features a gorgeous river, which numerous dinner cruises and ecotourist expeditions traverse.
+2) Raiatea (pictured below) is an island slightly off the beaten track, but still a great destination for travellers.
+The island is best known as the start of the first journey to colonize Hawaii several thousand years ago; there are temple ruins to commemorate this journey.
+Raiatea also features a gorgeous river, which numerous dinner cruises and ecotourist expeditions traverse.

-3) Rangiroa is the second largest atoll in the world and a prime destination for ecotourism.
+3) Rangiroa is the second-largest atoll in the world and a prime destination for ecotourism.
 The island is primarily known for its diverse marine life, which features everything from sharks to dolphins to manta rays.
-Scuba diving through colorful coral reefs is the way to go in Rangiroa.
+Scuba diving through colourful coral reefs is the way to go in Rangiroa.
 You may also wish to visit the two small villages of Tiputa and Avatoru.

 4) Ua Pu is a very remote, yet strikingly beautiful island in Marquesas Island group.
 The island is dominated by four massive stone pillars, which visitors can hike and explore.
 Like any good French Polynesian island, Ua Pu also features countless beaches and water activities.